microchip-pic-avr-tools/powersmart-dcld/Resources/readme.txt

 The function Automated ADC Trigger Placement supports up to two ADC triggers, which can be automatically positioned during runtime.
 The configuration of this feature requires the declaration of the ADC trigger compare register and an additional, user-specified offset value (usually used to compensate for hardware related delays).
-These settings have now been grouped in sub group 'ADCTriggerControl':
+These settings have now been grouped in sub-group 'ADCTriggerControl':
 Effects on user code:

 Specifying the controller input source in user code with previous versions were written like this: